forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: We now install some plugins just when you need them, rather than include them automatically in a Salesforce CLI release.
+Let's use this week's new [plugin-sobject](https://github.com/salesforcecli/plugin-sobject) as an example.
+The plugin isn't included in `sfdx` by default, although `sfdx` _knows_ about it.
+When you run one of the plugin's commands for the first time, such as `sfdx schema generate sobject`, Salesforce CLI installs the latest released version of the plugin and then runs the command.
+The installation happens automatically, although we display a little message so you know what's going on.
+From then on, run any of the commands contained in the plugin as usual.
+When the plugin releases a new version, the plugin is automatically updated when you next run one of its commands.
+Just a little just-in-time magic!

 * NEW: We continue to [improve the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands.
 This week's release includes updated [plugin-auth](https://github.com/salesforcecli/plugin-auth).
 The existing `sfdx` commands and their flags still work the same as before.

     These are the new command names.
 For each command, you can still use colons instead of spaces, such as `org:login:web`.